How a town drowned overnight

 The ten Halligs are now protected by the National Park Schleswig-Holsteinisches Wattenmeer.
 The low tidal dykes do not give real protection against high floods mostly taking place during the storms of autumn, winter and spring.
 You can still witness terps and house platforms surrounded by the sea.
 A unique and a more than 2,500 years old image.
-An image once existed in northwestern Germany and in the north of the Netherlands as well and already described by the Roman Plinius in the year AD 77, though not in a very appealing way.
+An image once existed in northwestern Germany and in northern Netherlands as well.
+Already described by the Roman Plinius in the year AD 77, though not in a very appealing way.

 Be aware when in North Frisia.
 An island-North-Frisian will disagree with you that a Hallig is an island.
-It's land.
-It was land originally and it's land made and protected by its inhabitants.
+It is land.
+It was land originally and it is land made and protected by its inhabitants.
 Read also our blog post Manual Making a Terp in 12 Steps.

-The islands of North Frisia were colonized by the Frisians from the south first in the eighth century AD.
+The islands of North Frisia were colonized by the Frisians from the south first in the eighth century.
 The mainland of North Frisia was colonized circa three centuries later when great floods forced the Frisians to firmer and higher grounds.
-Difference of dialects within the North-Frisian language is thus being made between island North-Frisian and mainland North-Frisian.
+Difference of dialects within the North-Frisian language is thus being made between Island North-Frisian and Mainland North-Frisian.
 Read also our blog post The beacons of North Frisia.

 Climate change and exploitation

 Climate change is a natural thing as well.
 We mean to say, global warming (and global cooling) happens without interference of humans too.
-In the fourteenth century AD the climate cooled down.
+In the fourteenth century, the climate cooled down.
 Heavy storms formed part of it.

 On 14 January 1362 a very destructive hurricane hit northern Europe.
 It first hit the British isles and left a trace of destruction there.
 Then this Vandal wandered over the North Sea to hit North Frisia at the coast of northern Germany near Denmark on 16 January.
 Coinciding with high tide, it caused enormous flood waves all along the Wadden Sea coast.
 An area stretching from what is today the island of Texel in the Netherlands all the way along the northwestern coast of Germany to the island of Fanø in Denmark.
 The flood is called the 'Second Saint Marcellus’ Flood' and it took besides enormous chunks of fertile land and cattle, tens of thousands of human lives.
 The storm hit the town of Rungholt at 17:00 hours and two hours later the flood reached its height.
 It had submerged dykes and terps.
 Read also our blog post Half a million deaths.
 A forgotten North Sea disaster...

 Thus far, all this belonged to normal climate changes the Frisians just had to deal with and did for centuries, and centuries to come.
-They stood their wet ground as fleeing wasn't an option, as the Romans already observed.
-Since the end of the fifth century AD the Frisians had distinguished themselves for their maritime networks as a result of their adaptability to a treacherous, sea-soaked environment; as Paine described this sea-people.
+They stood their wet ground as fleeing was not an option, as the Romans already observed.
+Since the end of the fifth century, the Frisians had distinguished themselves for their maritime networks as a result of their adaptability to a treacherous, sea-soaked environment; as Paine described this sea-people.
 And even in the year AD 1905 the English wanderer in the Netherlands, Lucas, wrote when remembering the All Saint's flood of 1825: "What the number of Friesland's floating population is I do not know; but it must be very large.
-Many barges and tjalcks [ship types] are both the birthplace and death place of their owner, who know no other home."
+Many barges and tjalcks [i.e. ship types] are both the birthplace and death place of their owner, who know no other home."

 Documentary 'Atlantis der Nordsee'

-Watch this fine documentary also to have a better understanding of the area of North Frisia when hiking stage 8 of the Frisia Coast Trail.
+Watch this fine documentary also to have a better understanding of the landscape of North Frisia when hiking the Frisia Coast Trail.